Matthew-Speechley/flow-stopwatch-task/README.md

 ## Feature Wish List

 - I didn't have time to make the chess button interactive unfortunately.
-- Also, if the app was to get any more complex, a global context to share the chess mode state would be useful, rather than the current prop drilling.
+- Also, if the app was to get any more complex, a global context to share states like isRunning and shouldResetChessTimers would be useful, rather than the current prop drilling.
 I would use useReducer / useContext for this.